 Help is available for cocaine addiction.
 The road to recovery begins with cessation of drug intake and monitored detox.
 For people addicted to alcohol or opioid drugs or medications, there are medications available to reduce the severity of withdrawal.
 However, no specific medications have proven effective for people detoxing from crack or powdered cocaine.

-Instead, treatment for cocaine-related stimulant use disorder centers on the use of behavioral therapy.
+Instead, cocaine addiction treatment focuses on behavioral therapy.
 Specific types of therapy known to produce positive outcomes include:

 - Individual and group therapy

 People participating in therapy learn how to recognize the everyday cues and triggers that make cocaine use more likely to occur.
 In addition, they develop coping abilities that allow them to navigate these cues and triggers without taking the drug.

 Residential programs are preferred for cocaine addiction treatment, especially for people moderately to severely affected by their condition.
 These programs provide benefits that include:

 - A monitored environment that reinforces the goal of sobriety

 - Reduced access to cocaine or other substances of abuse